JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 For weapon sounds, when the behavior is empty, sounds defined in "Wave\Sfx_Weapon.lst" are used if the lst file exists.
 For each craft, there are 10 items.
 The last item is for the open weapon.
+To define random weapon sounds, create a file named "FlightModels\[Model]Sound.txt" or create a section named "[Sound]" in "FlightModels\[Model].ini".
+The format is:
+WeaponSoundRangeStart_XXX = sound range start
+WeaponSoundRangeCount_XXX = sound range count
+XXX is the weapon index starting from 280.
+For example: WeaponSoundRangeStart_280 and WeaponSoundRangeCount_280.
+Random weapon sounds are defined in "Wave\Sfx_WeaponRange.lst"

 When a region in included in the "Region" setting of the "[Interdiction]" section in the mission ini file, the sound "HyperAbort.wav" will be played instead of "HyperEnd.wav" on hyper out the region.